mikartisan/qoutes-generator/README.md

 ﻿# qoutes-generator

-Im just bored and make this for fun.
+I'm just bored and made this for fun.
 Link : qoutiful.netlify.app